enfiskutensykkel/ssd-gpu-dma/README.md

 example programs.

 For linking with CUDA programs, you need the following:
-* An Nvidia GPU capable of GPUDirect RDMA and GPUDirect Async [GPUDirect].
-  This means either a Quadro or Tesla workstation model using the Kepler architecture or newer [GPUDirect Async].
+* An Nvidia GPU capable of [GPUDirect RDMA] and [GPUDirect Async] This means either a Quadro or Tesla workstation model using the Kepler architecture or newer.
 * An architecture that supports PCIe peer-to-peer, for example the Intel Xeon family of processors.
 * The _FindCUDA_ package for CMake.